 Moving Existing Furniture:

-- Campus building permits may be required for new furniture or existing furniture being attached to walls.
+• Campus building permits may be required for new furniture or existing furniture being attached to walls.
 Plan ahead to allow time for this process.
 More information on the permit process, as well as the link to the permit request, can be found on the PDC website.
 You may also need to confirm occupancy for multi-person rooms.

 - Plan ahead to ensure jacks are available where you need them in the new space and that Communications can accommodate the line transfers on your requested date.